How you tackle your debts may make a big difference to what you pay in the long run.

 9. Know you can reach out

-If you’re looking for help, you can also seek free financial counselling through the National Debt Helpline on 1800 007 007, or visit their website for more information.
+In addition, you can also seek free financial counselling through the National Debt Helpline, either by calling on 1800 007 007 or visiting their website.

 Important informationShow more